AngusHug/flink-training/README.md

             other col's value is random
         * minBy/maxBy/sumBy:return the minum value in this file (mean at the same line with minum value replace current line data.example [湖南])
+6. process、processWindowFunction:
+    * window:a window is created as soon as the first elem should belong to this window arrives. the window completely removed when the taime passes its end timestamp plus the user specifyed allowed lateness. a:each window have a trigger and a function attached to it.
+            * the function will contain the computation to by applied to the contents of the window
+            * the trigger specifies the conditions under which the window is considered ready for the function to be appapplied.
+            * use window:
+                a:specify whether stream should be keyed or not(have to be done befor defining the window) b:if use keyBy:is split stream into logical keyed streams c:after specify keyed, we should define a window assigner.the window defines how elem are assigned to windows.

+    * ProcessWindowFunction:
+        * how to define and create window???